The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Background and Related Work

 \subsection{Difficulty}

 Assessing difficulty is a popular research area in neuroscience where researchers are interested in quantifying the difficulty of tasks or decisions \cite{Franco2018,Gilbert2012}.
-It is also a widely studied topic in the gaming industry to make games more interesting to the user \cite{Aponte2015,Dziedzic2018,Roohi2020}.
+Measuring difficulty is also a main topic of discussion when measuring the intelligence of artificial systems \cite{MeasuringIntelligence1,MeasuringIntelligence2,Fernando2020,Fernando2019}.
+It is also a widely studied topic in the gaming industry to make games more interesting to players \cite{Togelius2008,Aponte2015,Mohammad2018,Dziedzic2018,Roohi2020}.
 The flow-theory, one of the most prevalent models in the game design literature, suggests that the games should not be too easy or too difficult to maintain player enthusiasm \cite{Takatalo2010}.

 Considering the difficulty of detection, researchers have studied this in areas such as emotion detection \cite{Laubert2019}, phishing message detection \cite{Steves2019}, and missing content detection \cite{YomTov2005}.
-However, to the best of our knowledge, the difficulty of novelty detection in physical domains is not studied so far and quantifying difficulty becomes important when evaluating the detection capabilities of agents.
+However, to the best of our knowledge, the difficulty of novelty detection in physical domains has not been studied so far and quantifying difficulty becomes important when evaluating the detection capabilities of agents.